 In addition to these photograph collections, the Library has a substantial collection of photographs, newspaper clippings, correspondence, and pamphlets about the State House and Massachusetts political figures known as the Burrill File.

 The State Library has a large selection of historic newspapers covering the 18th, 19th, and 20th centuries.
 This collection primarily focuses on newspapers from Massachusetts.
-The collection is located on the fourth floor balcony of the State Library and in our Special Collections.
+These items are available upon request in the Library's Reading Room and Special Collections Department.

-The Library has approximately 150 broadsides, documents typically posted on walls for a variety of purposes including governmental communications, political elections and memorials, odes, and addresses.
+These documents were typically posted on walls for a variety of purposes including governmental communications, political elections and memorials, odes, and addresses.
 Most of this collection contains materials from the late 18th to mid-19th centuries and documents events surrounding the American Revolution and the Civil War.
 Approximately 100 of these broadsides are available in the Library’s online repository, DSpace.

 The Library holds approximately sixty souvenir collections, which include posters, programs, calendars, postage stamps, puzzles, mugs, t-shirts, and other artifacts.
 The items were produced primarily to commemorate a significant event, such as the anniversary of a town's founding, or to promote the work of a state agency or civic group.
 Included within the souvenir collection is a group of materials from programs and events held specifically in the State House.